 Oh, you’re getting hungry again?
-As you recall, the souvenir popcorn buckets can be refilled for $1.29 plus tax.
+As you recall, the souvenir popcorn buckets can be refilled for $1.29, plus tax.
 However, this rate is just for the standard buttered popcorn coming out of the big machines.
-Universal also sells flavored popcorn, like caramel and cheddar, at a few spots around the parks.
-But if you want to splurge on flavor, you’ll need to pay full price.
+Universal also sells flavored popcorn, like caramel and cheddar, at a few spots around the parks, but if you want to splurge on flavor, you’ll need to pay full price.

-Can I use the souvenir popcorn buckets and cups I buy at one park over at the other?
+Can I use the souvenir popcorn buckets and cups I buy at one theme park over at the other?

 Can I get refills at CityWalk or the on-site hotels?

 However, there are no discounted popcorn refills at CityWalk, nor are there discounted refills of soda or popcorn at Universal’s on-site hotels.
-We should note that Cabana Bay does have its own soda refill program, but its cups do not work for discounts anywhere at Universal’s parks or CityWalk, and vice versa.
+We should note that Cabana Bay Beach Resort does have its own soda refill program, but its cups do not work for discounts anywhere at Universal’s parks or CityWalk, and vice versa.

 Do the soda cups leak?